wso2/docs-is/en/docs/references/extend/myaccount/configure-my-account.md

 ### 2. Personal Info

-The Personal Info feature can be configured as follows:
+The `personal info` feature can be configured as follows:

 ``` toml
 [myaccount]